icysoloist/React-Dev-Environment/README.md

 # React-Dev-Environment

-A bootstrap development environment for React
+A 'quick-start' development environment with default configurations for React projects.